-On January 25th, 2011, standing in Tahrir Square with millions of Egyptians demanding to be heard, we demanded freedom from the tyranny and oppression that had been governing Egypt for three decades – Mubarak had to go.
+On January 25th, 2011, standing in Tahrir Square with millions of Egyptians demanding to be heard, we demanded freedom from the tyranny and oppression governing Egypt for three decades – Mubarak had to go.
 He did, leaving many challenges and further bloodshed in his wake.
-In addition to being an American woman who is also an Egyptian-trained dentist, I am someone who is well versed in this most turbulent era of Egyptian history since my dental education coincided with fast-moving social change that has many implications for dentistry as part of life in general in Egypt.
+In addition to being an American woman who is an Egyptian-trained dentist, I am well versed in this most turbulent era of Egyptian history since my dental education coincided with fast-moving social change that has many implications for dentistry as part of life in general in Egypt.
 I was born in New Jersey, the youngest woman of a Coptic Egyptian family, weeks after my parents and older siblings arrived from Egypt.
-Over the next 15 years, my family moved several times across the United States and Canada, finally settling in a suburb of Sacramento, California.
+Over the next 15 years, my family moved across the United States and Canada several times, settling in a Sacramento, California, suburb.

 Throughout my lifetime, I have searched to define myself as a Coptic Christian woman, an Egyptian, an American, and now most of all, the centerpiece of my identity, a dentist.

 I was in the third grade when our teacher informed us that we would have a “parent’s career day,” with a parent explaining to the students what their careers consisted of and why they had taken an interest in pursuing that specific profession.
-The father of my best friend explained what Dentistry meant to him and how it had changed his life: from meeting and understanding people of all different backgrounds and cultures to the type of appreciation each of his patients had expressed to him and his dental team.
+My best friend's father explained what Dentistry meant to him and how it had changed his life: from meeting and understanding people of different backgrounds and cultures to the type of appreciation each of his patients had expressed to him and his dental team.
 I was intrigued.
 As the years went by and I started reading more and more about dentistry, my passion grew incrementally.

 After returning to the USA in 2012, I began shadowing and assisting dentists in Southern California.
 It seemed like I was practicing dentistry on another planet after what I had been accustomed to in Egypt, dentistry as I knew it up until that point.
 I now feel very comfortable in charge of setting up the examination room and maintaining infection control protocols and precautions.
 I have also had the chance to do chair-side assistance with several dentists.
 Soon, I worked as a treatment coordinator at two different dental clinics in Sacramento and Elk Grove, California.
-I have successfully dealt with all administrative and financial issues concerning patients and insurance companies in both positions.
+In both positions, I have dealt with all administrative and financial issues concerning patients and insurance companies.
 I have received special training concerning the health insurance portability and accountability act (HIPAA).
 I have spent countless hours scheduling patient appointments and doing follow-ups to ensure they are comfortable with their treatment plan.